colorfulsnk/homepage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Lingnan College, Sun Yat-sen University
+  - name: SOE, Dongbei University of Finance and Economics
     url: http://econ.dufe.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include development economics, innovation economics and cultural economics.
+bio: My research interests include development economics, innovation economics and digital economics.

 # Interests to show in About widget
 interests:
   - Development economics
   - Innovation economics
-  - Cultural economics
+  - Digital economics

 # Education to show in About widget
 education: